Embed This Data

 - FDI Inflow:

-Cyprus’s economic freedom score is 67.6, making its economy the 46th freest in the 2014 Index.
-Its overall score is down by 1.4 points from last year, with notable declines in financial freedom, investment freedom, and monetary freedom.
-Cyprus is ranked 21st out of 43 countries in the Europe region.
+Cyprus’s economic freedom score is 67.9, making its economy the 45th freest in the 2015 Index.
+Its overall score is up by 0.3 point from last year due to improvements in trade freedom, investment freedom, and monetary freedom that outweigh declines in labor freedom and freedom from corruption.
+Cyprus is ranked 20th out of 43 countries in the Europe region.

 A U.N. buffer zone has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
-The Republic of Cyprus is a member of the European Union and acts as the island’s internationally recognized administration.
-Despite deep hostility, Greek and Turkish leaders continue to negotiate on possible reunification through U.N.-brokered talks.
-Center-right politician Nicos Anastasiades became president of Cyprus in February 2013, defeating leftist Stavos Malas.
-A major economic crisis hit Cyprus in 2013.
-In March 2013, a €10 billion EU bailout plan centered on bank restructuring.
+The Republic of Cyprus joined the European Union in 2004 and acts as the island’s internationally recognized administration.
+Despite deep mutual hostility, Greek and Turkish leaders continue to negotiate on possible reunification through U.N.-brokered talks.
+Center-right Cyprus President Nicos Anastasiades took office in February 2013.
+After the collapse of the banking sector in 2013, Cyprus received a €10 billion bailout plan from the EU.
 However, draconian measures that include taxing bank deposits were imposed as part of the bailout.
-Unemployment has risen dramatically, especially among youth.
+The economy remains very weak, and the unemployment rate is one of Europe’s highest.

-The top individual income tax rate is 35 percent, and the top corporate tax rate is 10 percent.
-Other taxes include a value-added tax (VAT) and a real estate tax.
-Overall tax revenue is equal to 26.5 percent of GDP.
-Government spending has been steady at 46.1 percent of GDP, but the eurozone crisis has put severe strains on the government’s budget, forcing it to seek a bailout.
-Public debt has accelerated past 85 percent of the domestic economy.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
+Other taxes include a value-added tax and a real estate tax.
+The overall tax burden amounts to 25.9 percent of gross domestic product.
+Government expenditures are equal to 45.9 percent of domestic income, and public debt is equivalent to 112 percent of annual domestic production.